-Many new property investors and eager business owners apply for commercial property loans, thinking that the application and approval process is the same as that of home loans.
+Many new property investors and eager business owners apply for commercial investment property loans, thinking that the application and approval process is the same as that of home loans.
 This is not true.

 There are many notable differences between consumer mortgages and commercial mortgages-and it’s best to be aware of these differences before you decide on a loan to support your investment efforts or your growing business.